This design review compares the differences between Logitech G604 Vs G600 mouse.

 You can perhaps press a thumb button and then move the mouse with it remaining pressed.
 However, you cannot change to press another thumb button while trying to move the mouse.

-This is why the G604, and G502 with the 2 additional index buttons on top, are much more superior than other gaming mouse that do not have them.
+This is why the G604, and G502 with the 2 additional index buttons on top, are much more superior than other gaming mice that do not have them.

-So for MMO games where (really) fast reaction is not necessary a matter of life and death in the game, most of the quick buttons can be programmed on the keyboard.
-However, the same reasoning also goes for some users who uses the mouse for design such as 3DSmax.
+So for MMO games where (really) fast reaction is not necessarily a matter of life and death in the game, most of the quick buttons can be programmed on the keyboard.
+However, the same reasoning also goes for some users who use the mouse for design such as 3DSmax.